ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/auth-service.md

   }
 ```

+At this point, we can log in using the following credentials:

+- email: `test@ionic.io`
+- password: `Ion54321`

-At this point, we can log in, but there are a couple of problems:
+However, there are a couple of problems:

 1. the tab1 page still shows us as logged out
 1. going to tab2 still causes a 401 error which kicks us back to the login page